-The Earth Holocracy Proposal is an honest, viable, common-sense way to achieve sustainability and establish ‘real global democracy’ – that is, the decentralized participatory democracy of 21st century humanity’s common aspiration.
+The Earth Holocracy Proposal is an honest, viable, common-sense way to achieve sustainability and establish ‘real global democracy’.

-The term ‘holocracy’ refers to ‘holistic power’ – that is, an egalitarian, horizontal, seamlessly inter-connected system of socio-politico-economic organization, operating in a transparent, ethics-based, efficient and accountable manner.
+The term ‘holocracy’ refers to ‘holistic governance’ – wherein ‘the whole’ is made strong by the strength of ‘the parts’.
+The term is used herein to refer to the proposed establishment of a new decentralized socio-politico-economic system – based upon the self-empowerment and self-organization of Local Communities, united in an inverted pyramid of global cooperation, and operating in a horizontal, egalitarian, transparent, ethics-based, efficient and accountable manner.
 The Earth Holocracy Proposal’s organizational model is explored in Volume Four: The Holocratic Circle.
 The Proposal’s community-rights-based strategy for empowering Local Communities is explored in Volume Two: Local Community Empowerment.
 The proposal’s advocated blueprint for establishing a decentralized and sustainable economic system is presented in Volume Five: Economic Decentralization.

 Foreword to Volume One